-The Company records all shares of convertible preferred stock at their respective fair values on the dates of issuance.
-In the event of a change of control of the Company, proceeds received from the sale of such shares will be distributed in accordance with the liquidation preferences set forth in the Company's Amended and Restated Certificate of Incorporation unless the holders of convertible preferred stock have converted their shares of convertible preferred stock into shares of common stock.
-Therefore, convertible preferred stock is classified outside of stockholders' deficit on the consolidated balance sheets as events triggering the liquidation preferences are not solely within the Company's control.
-The Company has elected not to adjust the carrying values of the convertible preferred stock to the liquidation preferences of such shares because of the uncertainty of whether or when such an event would occur.
+The Company recorded all shares of convertible preferred stock at their respective fair values on the dates of issuance.
+In the event of a change of control of the Company, proceeds received from the sale of such shares would have been distributed in accordance with the liquidation preferences set forth in the Company's Amended and Restated Certificate of Incorporation unless the holders of convertible preferred stock have converted their shares of convertible preferred stock into shares of common stock.
+Therefore, convertible preferred stock was classified outside of stockholders' equity (deficit) on the consolidated balance sheets as events triggering the liquidation preferences were not solely within the Company's control.
+The Company elected not to adjust the carrying values of the convertible preferred stock to the liquidation preferences of such shares because of the uncertainty of whether or when such an event would occur.
+In November 2014, as a result of the Company's IPO, all shares of convertible preferred stock were converted into shares of common stock on a one-for-one basis.